-A basic block diagram of the control architecture is shown in Figure 46.
-With medium to heavy loads, the ADP2441 operates in the fixed switching frequency PWM mode.
-The output voltage, Vout, is sensed on the feedback pin, FB.
-An error amplifier integrates the error between the feedback voltage and the reference voltage ($V{REF} = 0.6 \text{ V}$) to generate an error voltage at the COMP pin.
-A current sense amplifier senses the valley inductor current (I_L) during the off period when the low-side power MOSFET is on and the high-side power MOSFET is off.
-An internal oscillator initiates a PWM pulse to turn off the low-side power MOSFET and turn on the high-side power MOSFET at a fixed switching frequency.
-When the high-side N-channel power MOSFET is enabled, the valley inductor current information is added to an emulated ramp signal, and then the PWM comparator compares this value to the error voltage on the COMP pin.
+A basic block diagram of the control architecture is shown in Figure 52.
+The ADP2442 can be configured in fixed frequency mode.
+The output voltage, $V{\text{OUT}}$ , is sensed on the feedback pin, FB.
+An error amplifier integrates the error between the feedback voltage ( $V{\text{FB}}$ ) and the reference voltage ( $V{\text{REF}} = 0.6 \text{ V}$ ) to generate an error voltage at the COMP pin.

+A current sense amplifier senses the valley inductor current ( $I_L$ ) during the off period when the low-side power MOSFET is on and the high-side power MOSFET is off.
+An internal oscillator initiates a pulse-width modulation (PWM) pulse to turn off the low-side power MOSFET and turn on the high-side power MOSFET at a fixed switching frequency.

+When the high-side N-channel power MOSFET is enabled, the valley inductor current information is added to an emulated ramp signal and the PWM comparator compares this value to the error voltage on the COMP pin.
 The output of the PWM comparator modulates the duty cycle by adjusting the trailing edge of the PWM pulse that turns off the high-side power MOSFET and turns on the low-side power MOSFET.